Union Jack flag icon Canada flag Canada Ireland flag Ireland

 10. Prepare for overnight stays

-If you run short-stay lets through organisations such as Airbnb, check their insurance/guarantees to understand what you are covered for.
+If you let property out through organisations such as Airbnb, check their insurance/guarantees to understand what you are covered for.
 You should also let your insurer know, as this may change the terms of your insurance.

 Want to know more?

-For more information on managing the risk from hiring and letting of heritage buildings, why not download our guide?
+For more information, why not download our guide?

 Risk advice line